 Everyone is different in this respect.
 As someone who was diagnosed so young that I don’t remember anything else, this has been my ONLY normal.

 This is just one of the reasons I think it was better to be diagnosed early.
+Burnout is just a little less likely when diabetes is all you’ve known.
 Having never known anything else, what other reality could I have for comparison?

 I have thought about what it would be like to eat a doughnut and not worry about how high my blood sugar will spike afterward.
 Or what it’s like to go out to a restaurant and choose whatever I’d like without worrying about nutrition information.